 The wedding shower is suitable to take place at any time of day, depending on when the preferred venue can be booked.

-Wedding showers can take place at any time before the wedding but will typically occur around two months up to a couple of weeks before the big event.
+Wedding showers can take place at any time before the wedding but will typically occur around two months (see also: How To Plan A Wedding In 6 Months)up to a couple of weeks before the big event.

 Bridal showers and wedding showers have their differences.